For many Christians, the word mysticism raises eyebrows.

 Knowing God as Participation, Not Possession

 The mystics are not anti-doctrine or anti-Scripture.
 They are deeply rooted in both.
-But they insist that Christianity ultimately points toward union with God in Christ through the Holy Spirit—a lived, relational communion that reshapes the self.
+But they insist that Christianity ultimately points toward union with God in Christ through the Holy Spirit.
+This is a lived, relational communion that reshapes us from the inside out.

 Mystics speak of: